m3g/JuliaNotes.jl/docs/src/workflow.md

 #### Why Revise

-With Revise loaded, it is possible to edit/develop scripts simply modifying the script and re-runing functions in an open Julia section.
+With Revise loaded, it is possible to edit/develop scripts simply modifying the script and re-running functions in an open Julia section.
 For example, given the script that generates some data and then plots it:

 ```julia